mbrochh/installing-python/README.md

 ## MacOS

+Hint: You can open a Terminal window by pressing `COMMAND + SPACE` and then typing `Terminal`.

+Before you can do proper software development on your Mac, you must download XCode from the AppStore (this will take very long).
+Once installed, just open XCode and accept the license agreement, then close it again.
+Then open a Terminal window and type `xcode-select --install`

 Python is already installed on your Mac, but chances are that you have a very old version.
 In your Terminal app, type `python --version` and you should see something like `Python 2.7.3`.